Content Map Terms

 - Aim to lose no more than 0.5 to 1 kilogram a week.
 Weight loss of more than that often means that you are not getting enough nutrients to be healthy.
 And some of the weight you lose may be from lean body tissue (muscle and organ tissue) or water loss, not fat.

-Have your cholesterol, blood pressure, and blood sugar checked again after you have lost 5% to 10% of your weight or in 3 to 6 months.
+Have your cholesterol, blood pressure, and blood sugar checked again in 3 to 6 months.
 You can also check your blood pressure and blood sugar at home.

 - Blood sugar levels can tell you whether your lifestyle changes or weight loss are helping to control your diabetes.